skip to Main Content

 The terms “custody” and “access” are no longer used in the new Divorce Act.
 Instead:

-• Parenting time has replaced “access” and provides the parent with parenting time the right to make day-to-day decisions about their child.
+• Parenting time has replaced “access” and provides the parent with parenting time and the right to make day-to-day decisions about their child.
 During this time, they also have the right to get information about their children’s health, education, and well-being.

-Best interests of the child
+Best Interests of the Child

 As of March 1, 2021, the following factors can impact the court’s and the spouses’ decisions regarding what’s in the child’s best interests:

-• a court action or order relevant to the child’s safety and well-being
+• A court action or order relevant to the child’s safety and well-being.

 Relocation after separation